streamr-dev/core-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Especially for the editor, please include a screenshot of your canvas setup or of anything that might help to reproduce the error.

+**App version**
+Open editor sidebar to see the app version [e.g. Streamr App v2.0.5-574-ga787e4e]

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]